Faculty and Staff

 Samantha Reed, Teacher - Math and Science

 Samantha Reed teaches Algebra I, Biology and Physics.
 She holds a B.S. in Education with a minor in Mathematics from Salisbury University.
 Sam has several years experience teaching mathematics and science for local public schools.
-Samantha is certified as an Emergency Medical Technician and Fire Fighter.
+Sam enjoys helping her students review and rebuild a strong foundation of Math skills so that higher level concepts will stick.
+Sam is also certified as an Emergency Medical Technician and Fire Fighter.

 Jessica Stehle, Teacher - English